 The OIG reviewed selected responses to several additional relevant questions that reflect patients' experiences by gender, including those for Inpatient, Patient-Centered Medical Home, and Specialty Care surveys (see tables 7-9).
-While the results for male and female respondents were generally more favorable than the corresponding VHA averages, scores highlighted opportunities to improve male inpatient experiences and female patients' access to routine specialty care appointments.
-Medical center leaders appeared to be actively engaged with male and female patients (for example, by using the Veterans Signals (VSignals) survey in the outpatient setting and GetWellNetwork for all inpatient units.)26
+The results for male respondents were generally similar to the corresponding VHA averages, while those for female respondents were often more positive than female VHA patients nationally.
+System leaders appeared to be actively engaged with male and female patients (for example, by conducting veteran town hall meetings and asking for patient feedback while on rounds).